Seirdy/clogstats/README.md

 Mitigating the effects of spam and flooding continues to be an ongoing challenge.
 Flood mitigation measures include:

-- Merging consecutive messages from the same nick
+- Merging consecutive messages from the same nick.
+- Filtering out a small list of known bot nicks.
+This filtering happens on a per-network basis and matches blacklisted nicks against a server name.
+This only works if the server names in your WeeChat configs match the server names specified by `BOT_BLACKLISTS` in `weestats/gather_stats.py`

 Planned areas of improvement for flood mitigation primarily involve filtering out messages by user-configurable per-network regular expressions and nick blacklists.
+I might automate generating nick blacklists with a WeeChat script that runs `/msg botserv botlist` on a list of IRC server buffers and saves the output to a file.

 Features and Usage
 ------------------